 Magna Carta in Helmsley: June 14th 2015

-To mark the date, activities will run across Helmsley throughout the day, and include a dedicated ‘Living History’ path along the walkway from the town up to the original steps of Helmsley Castle.
+To mark the date, activities ran across Helmsley throughout the day, and included a dedicated ‘Living History’ path along the walkway from the town up to the original steps of Helmsley Castle.

-Storytellers and Jugglers will wander amongst visitors, while Walkabout Magician Jay Rawlings will be on hand to show people his medieval magic, and Helmsley Arts Centre's 1812 Youth Theatre will perform their specially commissioned street theatre piece Magna Carta: Helmsley's Story!, a comedy romp through the history of the period.
+Storytellers and Jugglers wandered amongst visitors, while Walkabout Magician Jay Rawlings was on hand showing people his medieval magic, and Helmsley Arts Centre's 1812 Youth Theatre performed their specially commissioned street theatre piece Magna Carta: Helmsley's Story!, a comedy romp through the history of the period.

-Traditional Morris Dancers will entertain the crowds, and the Town Council have arranged for the much-loved Bilsdale Silver Band to perform in the Market Place at 4.15.
-Businesses will also be taking part, with themed decorations, floral arrangements and window displays, shopkeepers in medieval costumes and a Shield Trail treasure hunt for families.
+Traditional Morris Dancers entertained the crowds, and the Town Council arranged for the much-loved Bilsdale Silver Band to perform in the Market Place at 4.15.
+Businesses also took part, with themed decorations, floral arrangements and window displays, shopkeepers in medieval costumes and a Shield Trail treasure hunt for families.

-Other activities include a ducking stool, stocks, spinning demonstrations, a Scout’s campfire, Knights in Armour, Birds of Prey, food and drink tastings and jugglers.
+Other activities included a ducking stool, stocks, spinning demonstrations, Knights in Armour, Birds of Prey, food and drink tastings and jugglers.

-Organised by Helmsley in Business group, the daytime activities tie in with those being organised by the Town Council and English Heritage, which include an evening picnic at the castle on 14th June for local residents.
+Organised by Helmsley in Business group, the daytime activities tied in with those being organised by the Town Council and English Heritage, which included an evening picnic at the castle for local residents.

 Em Whitfield Brooks of Helmsley in Business, who is also artistic director at Helmsley Arts Centre, said: “It’s often said that the Magna Carta was Great Britain’s most valuable export, ever, to the rest of the world.
 It is of huge historical importance, and the fact that Helmsley played such a vital role in it deserves to be honoured.